 NAAEE is a professional association for environmental education.
 Our members promote professional excellence in nonformal organizations, K-12 classrooms, universities (both instructors and students), government agencies, and corporate settings throughout North America and in over 55 other countries.

-The Association of Partners for Public Lands (APPL) fosters stewardship and appreciation of public lands and historic sites through effective partnerships.
+The Public Lands Alliance(formerly the Association of Partners for Public Lands) fosters stewardship and appreciation of public lands and historic sites through effective partnerships.

 American Cultural Resources Association

 The American Cultural Resources Association (ACRA), was incorporated in March,1995, to promote the professional, ethical and business practices of the cultural resources industry, including all of its affiliated disciplines, for the benefit of the resources, the public, and the members of the association.
 The cultural resources industry in the United States is estimated to be made up of over 500 firms employing over 10,000 people working in a wide variety of fields, including historic preservation, history, archaeology, architectural history, historical architecture, and landscape architecture.